-One thing we should note is that regardless of the maximum tax relief we can obtain from CPF contributions, the personal income tax relief cap of $80,000 still applies to the total amount of all tax reliefs an individual can claim for each Year of Assessment (YA).
+One thing we should note is that regardless of the maximum tax relief we can get from CPF contributions, the personal income tax relief cap of $80,000 still applies to the total amount of all tax reliefs an individual can claim for each Year of Assessment (YA).
 So, we should crunch our numbers before making any CPF contributions, especially since this is irreversible.

 Here’s how much we can enjoy in tax relief from our CPF contributions each year.